The Big Island

 Is it expensive to move to there?

-Hawaii follows Hawaii Standard Time, which is 5 hours behind EST. Hawaii does not observe Daylight Savings, so add 1 extra hour to the time difference during March through November.
+Hawaii follows Hawaii Standard Time, which is 5 hours behind EST. Hawaii does not observe Daylight Savings, so add 1 extra hour to the time difference from March through November.

 What's the time difference?